 26.5.3.D.1.
 Additional freestanding monument signs may be allowed by the Planning and Zoning Commission for those business centers with frontage on more than one dedicated street.
 If allowed, such Signs shall not exceed thirty two (32) square feet in area, nor ten feet (10') in height and shall be located on the additional street frontage.

 26.5.3.D.2.
 Additional building mounted signs may be allowed at other common entrances to the building if such entrances are on separate frontages of the building or are separated by a distance of more than one hundred feet (100').
-In such cases, the cumulative total of signs at all entrances shall not exceed eighty (80) square feet in area.

 26.5.3.D.3.
 Master sign Plan for Business Centers.
 An approved master sign plan shall be required for any new use, new construction of any sign or building permit request involving a building or development containing two (2) or more businesses.
 This master sign plan shall identify all sign types, sizes, locations, illumination, materials and design for all signs in existence, presently proposed, and those anticipated in the future.
 While specific details may not necessarily be available for future signs, the master sign plan shall serve as a framework for such signs.
-The purpose of such a master sign plan shall be to ensure continuity and compatibility of all signs within a business center and prevent needless repetition and proliferation of signage.
-The property owner shall be responsible for the permit application process and implementation of said master sign plan.
 Amendments to an approved master sign plan shall require submission of a new application and reconsideration in the same manner as originally reviewed.
 New or additional tenant signs shall be reviewed on an individual basis and shall conform to the approved master sign plan.

 26.6. sign STANDARDS FOR RESIDENTIAL AND RURAL RESIDENTIAL DISTRICTS - PERMITTED signS.